Princess Dorothea of Saxe-Coburg and Gotha: Marriage and children

 Dorothea married Ernst Gunther, Duke of Schleswig-Holstein, fifth child and third-eldest son of Frederick VIII, Duke of Schleswig-Holstein and his wife Princess Adelheid of Hohenlohe-Langenburg, on 2 August 1898 in Coburg, Duchy of Saxe-Coburg and Gotha.

 Dorothea and Ernst Gunther had no children.
 In 1920, they adopted Princess Marie Luise (1908–1969) and Prince Johann Georg of Schleswig-Holstein-Sonderburg-Glücksburg (1911–1941), son and daughter of Prince Albrecht of Schleswig-Holstein-Sonderburg-Glücksburg and his wife Countess Ortrud of Ysenburg und Büdingen.
 Marie Luise and Johann Georg were grandchildren of Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg, an older brother of Christian IX of Denmark.

-Dorothea died at Schloss Taxis, Dischingen, Baden-Württemberg, Germany, aged 85.
+Princess Dorothea died at Schloss Taxis, Dischingen, Baden-Württemberg, Germany, aged 85.